-Risk Management (b/f from previous year) Formal adoption of the risk management process and work carried out to embed risk management within all Council activities.
-Development and adoption of an information risk policy.
-The Corporate Risk Management Group (CRMG) finalised the risk register in December 2019.
-It is available to be viewed and edited by Senior Managers on the Council's SharePoint pages.
-The CRMG will be meeting in March 2020 to formally review the risk register, so that it can be reported alongside the Council's wider Q4 Performance Management Framework.
-The Risk Register is a live document and is updated by Managers on an on-going basis.
-Revised implementation date: May 2020 Workforce/ people strategy Develop and adopt a longer-term workforce/ people strategy Work is currently underway for the development of the workforce strategy and it is on target to be in place by March 2020.
-Relationship Management and economic engagement plan Develop relationship management approach and processes and economic engagement plan.
+Relationship Management and Develop relationship management approach Carried Forward economic engagement plan and processes and economic engagement plan.
 Visits continue to be carried out in order to populate the data into the Relationship Management system.
 However, this will take time to carry out in full.
 The outline of the Economic engagement plan has been developed however it has not yet been fully developed.
 As part of the service changes an Economy and Growth Manager will be recruited and it will be within their remit to bring forward the plan and implement it.
-Revised implementation date: July 2021 Procurement Strategy Revision and adoption of the procurement strategy The final draft of the Procurement Strategy will be considered by the Policy and Project Advisory Board (PPAB) at their meeting in March 2020.
-Following discussion at PPAB, the Procurement Strategy will be presented to Cabinet and Council in the new civic year.
-Revised implementation date: June 2020 Financial Regulations Revision and adoption of the financial regulations The updated Financial Regulations will be considered alongside the Constitution at the LA&GP Committee on 23rd March, and Council Meeting on 23rd April 2020.
-A Members Constitution Review Group has reviewed key Constitution documents, and Executive matters considered with the Leader.
-Review of the entire constitution The entire constitution will be reviewed and updated to ensure that it remains relevant.
-A progress report was presented to the LA&GP Committee on 27th January 2020.
-The full draft updated Constitution is to be considered at the LA&GP Committee on 23rd March, and Council Meeting on 23rd April 2020.
-A Members Constitution Review Group has reviewed key Constitution documents, and Executive matters considered with the Leader.
-Housing Company Governance The governance arrangements in place around the Housing Company needs to be formally agreed.
-The governance around the housing company has been written into the updated Constitution.
+Due accuse and Otherto acc Devision and adoption of the macromomet Revised implementation date: July 2021 Procurement Strategy Revision and adoption of the procurement strategy Implemented August 2020 Financial Regulations Revision and adoption of the financial regulations Implemented June 2020 Review of the entire constitution The entire constitution will be reviewed and updated to ensure that it remains relevant.
+Implemented June 2020 Housing Company Governance The governance arrangements in place around the Housing Company needs to be formally agreed. been written into the updated Constitution.
 A report on the housing company went to Cabinet on the 4th February which detailed the governance arrangements in place.
 The report has been forwarded to Council and will be considered on 20 Feb 20.
 (Implemented)

-Governance issues identified for 2019/20
+Governance issues identified for 2020/21

-The review of the effectiveness of the Council's governance framework has identified the following actions that will need to be addressed during 2020/21, excluding the actions carried forward from 2018/19 as detailed above.
-The progress against these actions will be reviewed by the Corporate Governance Group and regularly reported to the Licensing, Audit & General Purposes Committee.
+The review of the effectiveness of the Council's governance framework has identified the following actions that will need to be addressed during 2021/22, excluding the actions carried forward from 2019/20 as detailed above.
+The progress against these actions will be reviewed by the Corporate Governance Group and regularly reported to the Corporate Governance, Audit and Standards Committee.